 - Take other measures designed to further the purposes of the Society.

 A career in Actuarial Science is one of the best options that a student with talents and interests in mathematics, statistics, economics and finance can pursue.
 It was ranked at Top 10 Best Job of 2019 by CareerCast.com.
-Pacific is one of only five schools in California to offer an undergraduate program in actuary science.
+Pacific offers a concentration in actuarial science within the mathematics program.

 Students pursuing a California mathematics or foundational-level mathematics single-subject teaching credential may elect either the BA or BS program.
 In addition to earning a degree, students must show subject matter competency by passing the CSET (California Subject Exams for Teachers) in mathematics.